Memphians To Meet: Part One

 6. Dylan Sandifer

-Dylan came to Rhodes College in 2008 from her hometown of Longview, Texas, and has lived in Memphis ever since, except for a quick stint in Nashville (“I came right back”, she says).
-She worked at the Church Health Center before starting a new job at MIFA a few weeks ago.
-As MIFA’s communications officer, Dylan manages their social media and digital marketing efforts and educates people about the non-profit’s work.
+Dylan came to Rhodes College in 2008 from their hometown of Longview, Texas, and has lived in Memphis ever since, except for a quick stint in Nashville (“I came right back”, Dylan says).
+They worked at the Church Health Center before starting a new job at MIFA a few weeks ago.
+As MIFA’s communications officer, Dylan manages social media and digital marketing efforts and educates people about the non-profit’s work.

 How has Memphis changed in the last 5 years?
 “I think it’s begun to embrace its identity as a mid-sized city.
 We have our own interesting culture and history, so we don’t have to try so hard to be something we are not.”

 What’s something you’re proud of?
 “I’m proud of my work at the Church Health Center, the community building and projects I did in the Crosstown neighborhood, especially the mural at Midtown Crossing Grill.
 Though I’m not an artist myself, I was proud to facilitate that project and be involved in public art-making.”

 Chris Porter is the marketing coordinator for the Downtown Memphis Commission.
 He moved to Memphis in 2008 from Flowood, Mississippi, to play on The University of Memphis soccer team He has coached high school soccer for Westminster Academy for the last five years and runs his own business, Pillow Tees.
 Chris didn’t mention this during our conversation, but I also happen to know he’s a fan of the Tottenham Spurs.